ethereum/web3.py/docs/ethpm.rst

    ... )
    >>> assert expected_manifest == built_manifest

 If you would like to alias your contract type, provide the desired alias as a kwarg.
-This will automatically include the original contract type in a ``contract_type`` field.
-Unless specific contract type fields are provided as kwargs, ``contract_type`` will stil default to including all availabe contract type data found in the compiler output.
+This will automatically include the original contract type in a ``contractType`` field.
+Unless specific contract type fields are provided as kwargs, ``contractType`` will stil default to including all availabe contract type data found in the compiler output.

 .. doctest::